kobzarmariia/abstracts/encapsulation_and_solid/encapsulation.md

 Be conservative in what you sent.
 Be liberal in what you accept.

-Returning null - bad decision.
+!Returning null - bad decision.
+NEVER return null.

 Refactoring.